House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Brazil Nuts

-The Brazil nut is both the name of a edible nut and the tree from which it is harvested.
+The Brazil nut is the name of an edible nut and the tree from which it is harvested.
 The Brazil nut tree is one of the longest-lived and largest trees in the Amazon rainforest.
-The meat of the nut is contained in a shell, and several shells can grow inside a single fruit.
-These fruits can weigh up to 2 kilograms.
-Like almonds, the nuts have particularly healthy fat content, and Brazil nuts are also rich in selenium, which is associated with decreased blood sugar, anti-inflammatory effects, and thyroid health.
+The nut’s meat is contained in a shell, and several shells can grow inside a single fruit.

 Nutritional data for 1oz (28.35g) of Brazil nuts: